 The Tuolumne County Superintendent of Schools and local school districts are working with Tuolumne County Public Health and other partner agencies to monitor the developing situation closely.
 Schools are further preparing by implementing plans and following practices already in place to prevent the spread of all infectious diseases.

-Extended Learning Resources
+Extended Learning Opportunities (ELO)

 The virus causes respiratory illness, with symptoms including fever, fatigue, cough, and shortness of breath.
 Some people may have flu, pneumonia, or more serious illness.
 More information can be found on the CDC’s website.

 Given concerns some may have about the spread of COVID-19 after an alert was posted at a gymnasium in South San Francisco and a private school closed after a staff member was in contact with a person who had the disease, we thought it was important to remind people how COVID-19 spreads.
 This information is from the CDC and is available in Spanish and Chinese on the CDC’s site.

 The virus is thought to spread mainly from person-to-person.

 - Between people who are in close contact with one another (within about 6 feet).

 - Through respiratory droplets produced when an infected person coughs or sneezes.